 Professional behavior refers to the characteristic conduct that reflects the commonly held values and beliefs of the PA profession and the college.
 At all times, students are expected to conduct themselves in a professional manner and abide by the highest standards of academic honesty, ethics, and professional conduct.

 The following are considered essential requirements for PA students and are part of students' academic review:

 - The protection of the patients and students necessitates a high standard of personal and professional hygiene and cleanliness.

 - Dress codes and grooming requirements must be followed.

-- The student must be able to maintain mature, sensitive, and effective relationships with patients, student peers, faculty, staff, and other professionals under all circumstances including highly stressful situations.
+- The student must be able to maintain mature, sensitive, and effective relationships with patients, student peers, faculty, staff, and other professionals consistently, even in high stress, ambiguous, and uncomfortable situations.